Inter-service communication rarely fails on the happy path. It fails in timeouts, retries, and assumptions each side forgot to make explicit.

 }gRPC (HTTP/2 + Protobuf)

-Lower protocol overhead and strict IDL contract
+Lower protocol overhead and a strict IDL contract

 // service.proto